 The historical gatekeepers of sports modeling were three: data access, code fluency, and infrastructure.
 Public play-by-play feeds like nflverse, free Statcast pulls via pybaseball, and the explosion of public NBA tracking data killed the first gatekeeper.
 Browser-side machine learning runtimes like TensorFlow.js killed the third.
 The middle one — code fluency — is what no code builders attack directly.

 The reason this matters in 2026 specifically is sportsbook hold.
 Pinnacle's NFL sides hold around 2-3%, but most US books hold 4.5-5% on the same lines, and player prop markets hold 8-12%.
-Moving from "guessing" to "modeling" is the only durable answer to that vig.
+Moving from "guessing" to "modeling" is the only durable answer to that juice.
 A model does not need to be sophisticated to clear the break-even bar of 52.38% at -110; it needs to be honest.
-No code builders make honesty enforceable because every block is auditable.
+A no code builder makes honesty enforceable because you can see exactly what your model is doing — no black box, no hand-waving.

 What changed in the tooling